Indev450/TerrariumEngine/README.md

 ### Controls
 A, D - moving left and right

 SPACE - jump

 E - use (in world)

 I - inventory

 C - craft

 LMB - use item

 RMB - alt use item

-Mouse weel - select item from hotbar
+Mouse wheel - select item from hotbar

 ### Features